-Pet foster parents are very much like child foster parents.
-They care for a homeless pet as if he was their own until he is adopted.
+Pet foster parents are our most important resource.
+They care for a homeless pet as if he or she was their own until they are adopted.
 Shelter environments can be extremely stressful for dogs.
 It is much more comfortable for them to stay in a home environment.
 They are able to get more individualized care in someone's home.
 It also gives them better socialization skills, which makes them a more well-adjusted pet.
 Also, the foster parent is able to learn about the pet's personality, likes, and dislikes so that he can be better matched to the right forever home.
 Most importantly, pet foster parents save lives!

 If you join our foster program, we will match you with a suitable pet to foster.
 For example, if you have a female dog who does not get along with other females, we will only have you foster male dogs.
 If you work full time and cannot care for young puppies, we will only have you foster adults.

 You also have the opportunity to meet your foster pet's potential adopters.
-Our policy is that if you have any "red flags" about an adopter, you have the final say.
-Nobody knows that foster dog better than you do, so you have input in who can adopt that pet.
+Nobody knows that foster dog better than you do, so your input is priceless.
 If you do NOT wish to have input in this process, that's fine too!
 We have trained adoption counselors at every single event who will make sure your foster "Baby" goes to a great home.
 Not much can compare to the joy of helping a homeless animal find a loving family of his own.